 How to Rent Out Your Home While Working Abroad

-Renting out your residence while you are abroad is a cost-effective way to bring in some extra income while making sure your home is being cared for.
-Being both an expat and a landlord can be tricky.
-As an added bonus, many expats use the rental income to reinvest in real estate upon their return, or use the cash to purchase a new home in their host country.
+Renting out your home while you are overseas is a cost-effective way to earn extra income and build equity, while making sure your home is being cared for.
+Many expats use rental income to reinvest in real estate upon their return home or use the cash to purchase a new home in their host country.
 However, being both an expat and a landlord can be tricky, and renting property comes with its own learning curve.
 Here are some steps that can help make the process smoother and help you offset those monthly mortgage payments.

-Being an expat and a landlord can be tricky.
-Although you might be on the other side of the world, you still are responsible for your tenants and managing the property.
-Traveling back and forth to your house may get expensive and stressful, so a qualified and effective property manager could be your closest ally in this endeavor.
+Although you might be on the other side of the world, you’re still responsible for your tenants and managing the property.
+Traveling back and forth to your house may get expensive and stressful, so a qualified and effective property manager could be a worthwhile investment.

-Property managers typically charge around 10 to 15 percent of what you get for monthly rent to the manager.
-Also, many larger management companies work for communities that have multiple homes, and won’t take on an individual who is renting out his or home.
-That limits the pool of potential managers for you to hire.
+Many larger management companies work for communities that have multiple homes and won’t take on an individual who is renting out his or home, which limits the pool of potential managers for you to hire.

 Here are a few resources that can help you find a property manager; however, asking family, friends, and colleagues for local recommendations and references can really make all the difference in establishing a trusting relationship with a property manager:

 - The National Association of Residential Property Managers